rubocop/ruby-style-guide/README.md

 * <a name="no-single-line-methods"></a>
   Avoid single-line methods.
 Although they are somewhat popular in the wild, there are a few peculiarities about their definition syntax that make their use undesirable.
-At any rate - there should be no more than one expression in a single-line method.
+At any rate&mdash;there should be no more than one expression in a single-line method.
 <sup>[[link](#no-single-line-methods)]</sup>

   ```Ruby